infrablocks/lino/README.md

 ./go
 ```

-Tou can also run only the specs:
+To run only the specs:

 ```shell script
 ./go spec